paulpogoda/Digital-Profiler-s-Toolkit/README.md

 # Digital Profiler's Toolkit
-### Toolpack useful in profiling, research and digital investigations built for me and my trainees.
-Working and necessary only.
+### This toolkit useful in profiling, research and digital investigations built for me and my trainees.
+Working and necessary tools only.
 All are tested in real cases, mostly free.
 UI an CLI tools separated.
 ### For additional purposes use [Bellingcat’s Online Open Source Investigation Toolkit](https://bellingcat.gitbook.io/toolkit)
+### Do you want to have a piece of training with me?
+Fell fre to send request on my [LinkedIn Servoce Page](https://www.linkedin.com/services/page/62913232ba4bb59a24/).

 ## Table of content:
  - [Research](#research)